BenjyNStrauss/SDP-detection-LLMs/README.md

 Output will be in the same format as the input.

-To use the parser:
+**To use the parser:**

+Same rough instructions as above.
 Place files in a directory "analysis" before running.
 If bugs occur, please email benjynstrauss@gmail.com with the stack trace.

 # To File Reviewers:

-(1) Choose a file to review
+(1) Choose a .java file to review from one of the subfolders (not the anoymizer or the parser)

 (2) Select which Pattern(s) the file fits from list-of-patterns.txt (alternatively, you could add something new)

-(2a) You can also mention the confidence in your assesment and the correctness of the pattern
+(2a) If possible, please add your confidence (%) in your assesment of the pattern and the % correctness of the pattern

 (3) Email your selections to benjynstrauss@gmail.com **(do NOT upload to the repo!)**